Why The Time With My Children Needs To Be Supervised?

 The father lacked insight into his own coercive behaviour and how his own emotional manipulation of the children was in fact abusive.
 The father appealed this decision, however the Court of Appeal upheld the trial Judges decision.

 Family law matters need to be addressed carefully and professionally, especially when children are involved.
 To speak with one of our experienced family lawyers, please contact our Brisbane office today.
-Call us on (07) 3221 4300 to organise a no-obligation initial appointment at a fixed-cost of $330 Incl.
-GST.
+Call us on (07) 3221 4300 to organise a no-obligation initial appointment at a fixed-cost.
 We will be happy to assist you in person, over the phone or by Skype.